latina-in-tech/latina-in-tech.github.io/README.md

 You may want to read our [Contributing Guideline](CONTRIBUTING.md) for more info on how to do it, as well as our [Code of Conduct](code-of-conduct.md).

+### How can I add myself to the community page?
+It's pretty simple, take a look here: [Community](docs/community/README.md)

 ## 📄 License